Android/iOS, Flutter and morev

 What is Flutter?

-Flutter is not supposed to be a wrapper on top of iOS/Android but draws the UI from scratch using a C++ Library called Skia (https://skia.org).
+Flutter is not supposed to be a wrapper on top of iOS/Android but draws the UI from scratch using a C++ Library called Skia.
 The Flutter team promotes it as an efficient tool for prototyping because of its hot-reload functionality.
 Developers who are familiar with OOP concepts can quickly adapt to Dart/Flutter without much mobile experience.

 What is React Native?

 UI & UX

 Productivity & Maintenance